Performance and Scalability

-- The number of proxies connecting to Pilot.
+- The number of proxies connecting to Istiod.

 however this part is inherently horizontally scalable.

-When namespace isolation is enabled, a single Pilot instance can support 1000 services, 2000 sidecars with 1 vCPU and 1.5 GB of memory.
-You can increase the number of Pilot instances to reduce the amount of time it takes for the configuration to reach all proxies.
+When namespace isolation is enabled, a single Istiod instance can support 1000 services, 2000 sidecars with 1 vCPU and 1.5 GB of memory.
+You can increase the number of Istiod instances to reduce the amount of time it takes for the configuration to reach all proxies.